 Recipes Similar To Camping French Toast

-A French toast casserole is a great way to feed an entire family.
-This Campfire Dutch Oven French Toast recipe uses bread cubes.
-The toast cooks in a 350 F degree oven for approximately 40-50 minutes.
+A French toast casserole is a great way to feed an entire family using one pot camping meals.
+This Campfire Dutch Oven French Toast recipe’s flavors come from cinnamon, sugar, nutmeg and cloves.
+It’s a great alternative when strawberries and blueberries are not in season.
+You let the bread cubes soak in the egg batter then pour into a Dutch oven or foil pan, cover with lid and bake until golden brown.
 It is served with one of my favorite toppings, a simple powdered sugar glaze.

 Make this Pie Iron French Toast in a campfire cooker.
 It is a fun way to make this Texas-style, thick and fluffy version.